On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Auxiliary problem

-By assumption, $\frac{g(x,\varrho)}{\varrho}$ is decreasing which says that the right-hand side of equation \eqref{ee3.18} is negative.
-Our proof is complete if we prove that the left-hand side in \eqref{ee3.18} is positive. {In fact, if this is true then $w\equiv 0$ and so $u\leq v$.} Let us now demonstrate that the {left}-hand side in equation \eqref{ee3.18} is non-negative.
-For this, we define $\bar{u}=u.
-1_{K}$, $\bar{v}=v.
-1 _{K}$ where $1_{K}$ is indicator function and $w=\bar{u}^2-\bar{v}^2$.
+By assumption, $\frac{g(x,\varrho)}{\varrho}$ is decreasing which says that the right-hand side of equation \eqref{ee3.18} is negative $K$.
+Our proof is complete if we prove that the left-hand side in \eqref{ee3.18} is positive.
+In fact, if this is true then $w\equiv 0$ and so $u\leq v$ a.e. in $\R^n$.
+Let us now demonstrate that the {left}-hand side in equation \eqref{ee3.18} is non-negative.
 It will then be enough to show that